The Squall

 - The Squall's director of photography is recorded as John F. Seitz[20].

-- The Squall's original language of film or TV show is recorded as English[23].
+- The original language of The Squall was English[21].

 - The Squall's Commons category is recorded as The Squall (film)[22].